bezysoftware/autosats/README.md

 ### Lightning

-There is also an option to use a lightning wallet instead of Bitcoind wallet (this will be used in Umbrel):
+There is also an option to use a lightning wallet (e.g. LND) instead of Bitcoind wallet (this will be used in Umbrel):

 ```bash
 mkdir -p /home/umbrel/umbrel/app-data/autosats/data/home